 Tracking semaglutide side effects step by step helps you spot patterns, prepare for clinician visits, and reduce guesswork.
 Use a consistent workflow that links each shot to symptoms, context, and trends.
 The ordered process below gives seven reproducible steps you can follow today.

-Review weekly summaries — use simple charts or exported CSVs to track nausea, appetite, and weight trends.
+5. Review weekly summaries — use Pepio’s review-progress features and exportable logs to track nausea, appetite, and weight trends.
 Why it matters: Regular reviews reveal whether side effects improve, persist, or worsen over time.
 Common pitfall: Skipping reviews delays detection of concerning patterns.

 Read upward or downward lines as simple signals.
 An upward nausea line means rising severity.
 A downward appetite line can mean stronger appetite suppression.
 Look for outliers that break a pattern.
-Use tags to trace likely causes for spikes, such as a stress-day tag coinciding with worse nausea.
+Use notes to trace likely causes for spikes, such as noting a stress-day that coincided with worse nausea.
 Compute three simple KPIs to summarize each week: weekly average nausea score, weekly weight change, and constipation frequency.
 Weekly averages smooth daily noise and highlight real shifts.
 Visual KPIs help you spot windows of recurring symptoms, like nausea two days after a shot, which research shows can surface with consistent logging (MeAgain).
 Use these findings as conversation starters with your clinician.

 Pepio can help new and experienced users keep this workflow consistent.
-Choosing Pepio as your central log simplifies reminders, tagging, and weekly reviews.
+Choosing Pepio as your central log simplifies reminders, consistent logging with notes, and weekly reviews.
+Pepio also offers free, no-sign-up tools like the GLP-1 Symptom Log, the GLP-1 Side Effect Decoder, and GLP-1 Doctor Visit Prep to support symptom tracking and clinician visit prep.
 Users who keep organized, timestamped logs find it easier to spot patterns and prepare concise notes for clinician visits.
 Remember that serious side effects from semaglutide are uncommon, but tracking helps you document timing and severity if problems arise (RO.co; Harvard Health Publishing & CDC).

 Track the dose you were instructed to take and follow your clinician’s guidance.
 Use the workflow above to build a clear record of doses, symptoms, and context.
 If you notice severe or concerning symptoms, contact a healthcare professional right away.